-Dragana Ajdic, PhD, is an Associate Professor of Dermatology and Cutaneous Surgery.
+Dragana Ajdic, PhD, is an Associate Professor at the Department of Dermatology and Cutaneous Surgery.
 Dr. Ajdic is a recipient of several NIH and industry sponsored grants.
 Dr. Ajdic’s research is focused on understanding wound and oral microbiota.
 She studies chronic wound microbiomes and antimicrobial agents designed to combat them.
 She also studies bacterial virulence factors in biofilm communities.
-Her important discoveries include new transport systems specific for biofilms and novel regulatory mechanisms controlling and coordinating expression of sugar transporters that will potentially lead to new strategies to manipulate carbohydrate metabolism to alter S. mutans persistence and virulence.
-She is also collaborating with Dr. Pastar in understanding biofilm formation in chronic wounds.
+Her important discoveries include new transport systems specific for biofilms and the novel regulatory mechanism controlling and coordinating expression of sugar transporters that will potentially lead to new strategies for altering bacterial virulence.

 Tasuku Akiyama, PhD, joined the department as Assistant Professor in 2016.
 He received his PhD from the Toyama University under the mentorship of Prof. Kuraishi who is a pioneer of pre-clinical animal models of itch.
 Dr. Akiyama was a post-doctoral fellow in the Department of Neurobiology, Physiology and Behavior at UC Davis from 2008 to 2012, where he conducted research on the peripheral and spinal mechanisms of itch and pain sensations.
 His laboratory works on mechanisms that drive chronic itch at the systemical, cellular, and molecular levels.
 Dr. Akiyama also focuses on brain circuits underlying itch processing.
 He serves on the section editor for Acta Dermato-Venereologica.
 He published more than 35 peer-reviewed articles in international journals, 6 of these as corresponding author and 27 as first author.